Lucio Cecchinello: Racing career

-Lucio had his first victory at the 125cc World Championship at Jarama race track in Spain in 1998: During the same season, his teammate was Japanese rider Noboru Ueda. in both 2001 and 2002, Lucio finished the 125cc Championship in the 4th position overall, aboard the Aprilia RS125.
+Cecchinello had his first victory at the 125cc World Championship at Jarama race track in Spain in 1998: During the same season, his teammate was Japanese rider Noboru Ueda. in both 2001 and 2002, Cecchinello finished the 125cc Championship in the 4th position overall, aboard the Aprilia RS125.
 His team participated in the 250cc class several times, and later in the MotoGP class.
-Lucio lined up many riders such as Casey Stoner, Alex De Angelis, David Checa, Roberto Locatelli, Mattia Pasini, Randy De Puniet, Carlos Checa, Eugene Laverty and Toni Elias.
+Cecchinello lined up many riders such as Casey Stoner, Alex De Angelis, David Checa, Roberto Locatelli, Mattia Pasini, Randy De Puniet, Carlos Checa, Eugene Laverty and Toni Elias.

-Before ending his racing career Lucio realized one of his dreams taking the victory at the 2003 Italian Grand Prix at Mugello.
+Before ending his racing career, Cecchinello realized one of his dreams taking the victory at the 2003 Italian Grand Prix at Mugello.

-Since 2004, Lucio has been engaged full-time in managing the LCR Team.
+Since 2004, Cecchinello has been engaged full-time in managing the LCR Team.
 He is also member of the IRTA Committee (International Road Racing Teams Association), the association that represents the technical-sport advices of the Teams in the deal with the MotoGP organizers (Dorna) and the Institutions (FIM).

 Career statistics

 LCR Team

 Started in 1996, it began as a one-bike team, racing in 125cc class with a Honda bike.
 The team expanded into a two-bike team, and has been since 1998.
 In 2001, the team switched to using Aprilia machinery.

 In 2002, the team ran extra bikes in 250cc, giving future MotoGP champion Casey Stoner his first full-time ride in the 250cc championship.
-Lucio retired after the 2003 season, but the team continues in the championship with Casey Stoner, and Randy de Puniet as the main rider.
+Cecchinello retired after the 2003 season, but the team continues in the championship with Casey Stoner, and Randy de Puniet as the main rider.

-In 2006, team LCR began competing in the MotoGP class with Honda machinery in the 250cc championship, also switching from Aprilia to Honda.
+In 2006, the team began competing in the MotoGP class with Honda machinery in the 250cc championship, also switching from Aprilia to Honda.
 The team employed Casey Stoner as their sole rider in MotoGP.
 They successfully reached their first podium and first pole with Stoner in their debut season.
 However, Stoner left at the end of the season to join the Ducati team.
 Veteran Spanish rider Carlos Checa was recruited to team LCR in 2007.
-From 2008–2010, the team's main rider was Randy de Puniet, who returned to the team after having been part of their 250cc campaign from 2003–2004.
+From 2008 to 2010, the team's main rider was Randy de Puniet, who returned to the team after having been part of their 250cc campaign from 2003 to 2004.
 In 2011, the rider for Team LCR was Toni Elias.
 At the end of 2011, it was announced Moto2 World Champion Stefan Bradl had signed a 2-year deal with the team.

 Crutchlow started the 2015 season with CWM-LCR Honda by taking seventh-place finishes in Qatar and Austin.
 He achieved his first podium with the team, with a third-place result in Argentina after a last-lap pass on Andrea Iannone.
 In the process, Crutchlow achieved LCR's first podium since Stefan Bradl finished second at the 2013 United States Grand Prix.
 Crutchlow retired from each of the next three races on the calendar, in France, Italy and Catalunya, before a sixth-place finish in the Netherlands and adding a seventh-place finish in Germany.
 Crutchlow finished eighth in the championship.